dchansen06/sysapid/README.md

 ## Security
 This program connects to the network.
 Do not use on the open internet or on a network where anyone but you can access it.
 Use this program at your own risk and discretion.

+## systemD
+Should you want to allow controlling the file with the various C programs, setup the `sysapid.service` job unit file with the correct path and move it to `/etc/systemd/system/sysapid.service`

+See [systemd](https://wiki.debian.org/systemd) or [systemd(1)](https://man7.org/linux/man-pages/man1/systemd.1.html) for more information